broswen/eztoll/README.md

 1. Scales with use to handle peak traffic hours
 1. Serverless, pay per use
 1. Durable, store events if processing fails
-1. Store logs for easy auditing
+1. Store DynamoDB table logs for easy auditing

 ## Service Flow